Aims and Scope

 Indexed in

-The journal provides free access to the full texts of all current and archived articles on its website, is searchable through the Google Scholar search, and is indexed in Pubmed Central (PMC), SHERPA/RoMEO, Directory of Open Access Journal (DOAJ), Electronic Journals Library, Research Bible, PubsHub, J Gate and Korea Citation Index (KCI).
+The journal provides free access to the full texts of all current and archived articles on its website, is searchable through the Google Scholar search, and is indexed in Pubmed Central (PMC), SHERPA/RoMEO, Directory of Open Access Journal (DOAJ), Electronic Journals Library, Research Bible, PubsHub, J Gate and Korea Citation Index (KCI), SCOPUS, Emerging Sources Citation Index (ESCI).

 Journal Info